hkaur51/ColdDMs/README.md

 A reusable skill for writing cold and warm outreach DMs that actually get replies, plus the thank-you notes, follow-ups, and post-comments around them.
 The full playbook lives in `SKILL.md`.
 This README covers what's here, how to use it, and the part that makes or breaks every message: **how to research a person and read their work before you write a word.**

 **This guide is the result of cold DM-ing people on LinkedIn and reiterating the content and outreach messages over four months.
-It produced a ~30% conversion rate from cold DM to coffee chat.
+It produced a ~30% conversion rate from a cold DM to coffee chat.
 Folks who I had genuine interest and experience overlap with replied 90% of the time.**

 ## What's in here